 Montréal Museum of Archeology and History: Pointe-à-Callière

 The last time we visited Montreal we took a tour of Notre Dame Basilica.
-This tour gave us a great overview Montreal’s history and really sparked our interest in this city that we visit so often.
+This tour gave us a great overview of Montreal’s history and really sparked our interest in this city that we visit so often.
 Wanting to expand on that, I planned a visit to Pointe-à-Callière.
 This museum that is comprised of six buildings, is actually built right on top of an archeological site!
-We started our visit with an 18-minute multimedia presentation of the complete history of Montreal from the birth of the city right up to present day.
+We started our visit with an 18-minute multimedia presentation of the complete history of Montreal from the birth of the city right up to the present day.
 Don’t miss this.
 Not only does the theater have a 270º screen, but the floor overlooks archeological remains that become part of the presentation.
 After that, you are free to walk through the museum on your own or, if you time it right, take a guided tour.
-My tweens found that spending just about 2 hours here was enough for them.
+My tweens found that spending just about two hours there was enough for them.
 I am not sure I would recommend this museum for anyone younger unless they are real history buffs as there are no real hands-on activities.